-- Direct Mail: We only recommend this if you choose to do a limited mailing to potential referral sources only.
-Even in this case, you need to be very targeted with your messaging and make sure you include an offer or piece of information on the mailing that’s too good for them to pass up.
-Otherwise, they’ll just throw it into the garbage can.
-If you choose this option, it is also a good idea to call the recipients before the mailing goes out.
-When they have a personal heads up, they’ll be more likely to take notice of the mailing and hang onto it.
+- Direct mail: We only recommend this if you choose to do a limited mailing to potential referral sources only.
+Even in this case, be targeted with your messaging and include an offer or information on the mailing that's too good to pass up.
+Otherwise, they'll just throw it into the garbage can.
+If you choose this option, consider calling the recipients before the mailing goes out.
+When they have a personal heads up, they'll be more likely to take notice of the mailing and hang onto it.

-- Radio/TV: While this certainly helps you reach a wide audience, it may reach too wide of an audience.
-Most people don’t want to go to counseling more than a few miles from their homes, but radio and TV typically have upwards of a 50-mile radius.
+- Radio or TV: While this certainly helps you reach a wide audience, it may reach too wide of an audience.
+Most people don't want to go to counseling more than a few miles from their homes, but radio and TV typically have upward of a 50-mile radius.

 - Billboards: These reach a lot of people, but most people are driving too fast to be able to write down your information.
 These work better when they're backing up a person or brand who is already familiar in the community, basically acting as a "reminder" of someone they've already heard of elsewhere.

-- Online ads: All of the major search engines, as well as Facebook, offer a variety of paid advertising options.
+- Online ads: All of the major search engines, as well as social media platforms, offer a variety of paid advertising options.
 There are also many companies that specialize in placing your ads on websites all over the place.
-The details of what they offer are too great to get into here, but it’s worth investigating.
-Just go into it knowing your budget up front.
-The cost can go up very quickly if you aren’t careful.
+The details of what they offer are too great to get into here, but it's worth investigating.
+Just go into it knowing your budget upfront.
+The cost can go up very quickly if you aren't careful.